 Here’s a simple tip that makes a big difference: don’t wait until the last minute to hire your security team.
 Last-minute bookings often come with premium pricing because security companies have to shuffle schedules and resources to accommodate the request.
 By planning ahead and booking your guards early, you can often secure a more favorable rate.
 Not only does this save you money, but it also gives you peace of mind knowing your security is handled.
 You’ll have more time to coordinate with the team and ensure they fully understand your event’s specific requirements.

-Common Myths About Event Security Costs
+4 Myths About Event Security Pricing, Busted

 When you’re planning an event, the budget is always top of mind.
 It’s easy to look at security as just another line item, and even easier to fall for common misconceptions about the cost.
 Believing these myths can lead you to either overspend on the wrong services or, worse, leave your event vulnerable.
 Let’s clear up a few things so you can make a smart, informed decision about your security needs.
 Understanding what really goes into security pricing helps you find a solution that protects your guests, your property, and your peace of mind without breaking the bank.
 A professional security plan is an investment in your event’s success, and it’s more accessible than you might think.